indimail/indimail-virtualdomains/.github/README-indimail.md

 sets **QREGEX** to 1, **DKIMSIGNOPTIONS** to "-z 4" and unsets **HOME** envrionment variable.

 Here are two examples that calls qmail-dkim for DKIM signing / verification for all domains that end with .org.
-The first one uses regular expression and the second example uses simple wildcard match. <b>qmail-dkim</b> normally writes the email with the signed DKIM header to <b>qmail-queue</b>.
+The first one uses regular expression and the second example uses simple wildcard match. <b>qmail-dkim</b> normally writes the email with the signed <b>DKIM-Signature</b> header to <b>qmail-queue</b>.
 But setting DKIMQUEUE=/bin/cat makes it write the signed email to standard output (descriptor 1).

     .*.org:remote:/usr/sbin/qmail-dkim:DKIMQUEUE=/bin/cat,QREGEX=1
     *.org:remote:/usr/sbin/qmail-dkim:DKIMQUEUE=/bin/cat,QREGEX=